 The Group's principal investment in residential properties includes units in Hillview on MacDonnell Road, Mid-Levels, Hong Kong.
-Interior renovation and improvement works are being performed successively on our units starting in 2022 and continuing into 2023.
+Interior renovation and improvement works have been carried out successively since 2021.
 We expect these upgrades will enhance the value of the property over the long term.
-We are optimistic that our investment will benefit from these enhancements.